And/or: Mutual exclusivity

 appropriately indicates that the choices are mutually exclusive.
 If the function of or is clear from the context, it is not necessary to use either as a conjunction:

 Criticism

 References on English usage strongly criticize the phrase as "ugly" and "Janus-faced".
 William Strunk, Jr., and E.B.
-White, in their classic The Elements of Style, say and/or is "A device, or shortcut, that damages a sentence and often leads to confusion or ambiguity".
+White, in their classic The Elements of Style–recognized by Time one of the 100 best and most influential non-fiction books written in English since 1923, say and/or is "A device, or shortcut, that damages a sentence and often leads to confusion or ambiguity".
 Roy H. Copperud, in A Dictionary of Usage and Style, says that the phrase is "Objectionable to many, who regard it as a legalism".